nickarrow/ironverse/SPECIFICATION.md

 - Runs on **every push to `main` branch**
 - FIT syncs directly to main (no pull requests)

+### Concurrency Control
+- Uses GitHub Actions concurrency groups to prevent conflicts
+- Only one enforcement action runs at a time
+- Additional pushes are queued (not cancelled)
+- Each action processes the latest state including previous corrections
+- Ensures no race conditions or merge conflicts when multiple players sync simultaneously

 ### Pipeline Steps

 #### 1. Scan Changed Files